Creating and using code fragments

 <Range> Alternatively, you can construct a tag with a typename yourself.

-<include> An advanced use allows you to specify a module to be inserted when using the fragment.
+<include> An advanced use allows you to specify a module, form or class to be inserted when using the fragment.
 In the case below the module contained the Windows API call for getting the Temp folder.

 Managing code fragments